Nepiki/Guides/Treasure-Conflix.md

 _Discover the Emerald Ring_
 </pre></big>

-Northwest of Landos in a forest shaped like a cross
+Northwest of Landos in a forest shaped like a cross.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/344757.png">